christophersesugh/codingsimba/README.md

 ---

-*Note: This is Coding Simba's learning platform focused on developer education and community building.*
+*Note: This is TekBreed's learning platform focused on developer education and community building.*